shrutiparmar2003/Paper-Trading/README.md

 - **Transaction history:** Keep a record of all your transactions.
 - **Watchlists:** Create and manage watchlists for tracking specific investments.
 - **Trade simulations:** Simulate trades to understand potential outcomes.
 - **Financial calculators available:** Like SIP, ROI, etc with input parameters(duration , annual returns ,etc).
+   **Machine learning predictions:** Get to know the predicted stock prices for learning purposes
 ### Technologies used

 - **Python:** The primary programming language used in the project.